Don’t Let These German Homophones Shock You!

 Once you learn them, you’ll find that they are applied consistently.
 Still, there are some sounds that are a little harder to master than others.
 This is often because they don’t really exist in English—such as the “ts” sound for a German “z,” and anything with an umlaut (those pesky little dots!).
 These ones might need a bit more work.

-If you’ve managed to find yourself a tandem partner, ask that person to be diligent about correcting your pronunciation.
+If you’ve managed to find yourself a language exchange partner, ask that person to be diligent about correcting your pronunciation.
 You might need to reiterate this as time goes on—bad habits that develop early can become entrenched, and your friend might feel bad about interrupting the conversation, especially after you’ve known one another a while.
 But it’s the only way to get it right!

 Discover Wordplay

 If you’re a bit of a poet at heart, you’ve come to the right place!
 Okay, so German might not be the language of love, but Germans do love their Buchstabenspiele (word games; literally “letter games”).
-Homophones are an essential ingredient in Wortspiele (puns), while homonyms have earned a place at the center of their very own game, mysteriously titled Teekesselchen (“small teapot”), which you can find out all about here.

 But before you assume puns are only for kids and old timers, let’s not forget it wasn’t so long ago that German industrial metal band Rammstein climbed the charts with a modern-day Wortspiel, their song “Du Hast,” a play on the homophones meaning “have” and “hate,” whose lyrics are explained here.